CallMeTarush/VIT-Password-Scraper/README.md

-# VIT-Password-Scraper
+# VOLSBB PASSWORD SCRAPER

 ## For educational purposes
 ------

-Important variables are hidden to avoid exploitation, but that's how insecure VIT is :ok:
+Important variables are hidden to avoid exploitation, but that's how insecure this WiFi is :ok: